WERDXZ/DiligentVim/README.md

 Before installing, make sure to install a terminal with true color support (such as iTerm2), or else it will look very ugly.

+Also, you might also need to install a [Nerd font](https://www.nerdfonts.com/) to show coding icons.

 First, archive your configuration:
 ```bash
 # for MacOS or Linux